CanopyTax/auto-trace/README.md

 Middlewares must be of the form `asyncErr => syncRawErr => errToReturn`
 - `asyncErr` is an Error object with the Async stacktrace
-- `syncRawErr` is the rawError passed to the handler, this could be any type of object (make sure to preform a type check).
+- `syncRawErr` is the rawError passed to the handler, this could be any type of object (make sure to perform a type check).
 - `errToReturn` will passed as the syncRawErr to the next middleware, and finaly wrapped in an error object (if needed) and thrown (or passed into a callback).

 ###removeAllGlobalMiddlewares()